-China reports first African swine fever outbreak, culls hogs
+China reports first African swine fever outbreak, culls 1,000 hogs

 “If the disease gets out of control, the losses will be immeasurable.”

+The appearance of the disease is the latest blow to Chinese hog farmers, who have been struggling with a prolonged rout as years of frenzied investment to boost production have created oversupply, with output well beyond stagnating domestic demand.

+A widespread outbreak and major culling would help remove some of the excess but it may also damage demand just as China prepares for a pick up in consumption during the week-long Midautumn holiday in October.

-ASF occurs among pigs and wild boars.
-It is transmitted by ticks and direct contact between animals, and its effects are often deadly.
-There is no vaccine.
+ASF is one of the most devastating diseases to affect swine herds.
+It occurs among pigs and wild boars, transmitted by ticks and direct contact between animals.
+Its effects are often deadly, and there is no vaccine.

-The disease does not affect humans.
+It does not affect humans.

+China is home to about half of the global pig population, with thousands of backyard and large-scale farms operating in the northern, central and southern regions.
+It produces about half of the world’s pork and is the top consumer of the meat.

+Smallhold farmers are less likely to have safety standards or biosecurity in place to protect against the disease.
+A big wild boar population can also make an area more vulnerable to infection, experts say.

+An official at South Korea’s agriculture ministry said the country has not introduced any steps to increase quarantine checks or curb imports from China, but the country does not import from ASF-infected countries.

-Reporting by Hallie Gu and Josephine Mason; Editing by Tom Hogue
+Reporting by Hallie Gu and Josephine Mason; Additional reporting by Jane Chung in SEOUL; Editing by Tom Hogue